Fred Susskind: Test cricket in England

 In the other first-class matches on the tour, Susskind had an unspectacular record, scoring steadily across the summer but not making headlines until the tour was almost over.
 Then, in late matches, he hit 137 in the match against Surrey between the fourth and fifth Tests.
 And in a festival match at the end of the season between a team representing the South of England and the South Africans, he hit a second century, making 101 in 130 minutes.
 On the tour as a whole, he scored 1413 runs at an average of 33.63.
 The season in England also brought him the only three stumpings of his career and his only first-class wicket, Freddie Calthorpe in the match against Warwickshire.

 Back to South Africa

 Susskind continued to play first-class cricket for Transvaal fairly regularly for the next eight South African seasons, though in some years he appeared in very few games.
-He did not take part in any further representative cricket and his best season was the 1931–32 season, when he was 40 and when many of the top South African players were on the tour to Australia and New Zealand.
+He did not take part in any further representative cricket, and his best season was the 1931–32 season, when he was 40 and when many of the top South African players were on the tour to Australia and New Zealand.
 In that year, he scored four centuries and four other innings of between 50 and 99 in just seven matches, and he averaged 64.08 runs per innings in making 769 runs.
 That was pretty much his swansong, though he returned for two games in 1933–34 and for a final one in 1936–37, in which he scored 71 at the age of 45.

+Personal life

+Susskind married Marguerite Dorothy Whittome in St Augustine's Church, Johannesburg, on 14 February 1917.
+He worked as a stockbroker at the Johannesburg Stock Exchange, where he died suddenly of a coronary thrombosis on 9 July 1957.

+Honours

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Susskind was honoured among other cricket figures such as Ali Bacher, Norman Gordon, Mandy Yachad and Dennis Gamsy.